ArduPilot/ardupilot_wiki/dev/source/docs/building-for-erle-brain.rst

 .. note::

-   If building for Plane, Rover or Antenna Tracker replace the above "ArduCopter" with "ArduPlane", "APMrover2" or "AntennaTracker".
+   If building for Plane, Rover or Antenna Tracker replace the above "ArduCopter" with "ArduPlane", "Rover" or "AntennaTracker".

 Move firmware to the executable directory
 -----------------------------------------